aros-development-team/AROS/arch/all-darwin/README.txt

  In order to run AROS open a command line, go to root AROS directory ("AROS"), and run "boot/AROSBootstrap.exe".
-This port behaves like UNIX-hosted, it uses emul.handler, which makes your current directory to be root of your SYS:.
+This port behaves like any other UNIX-hosted, it uses emul.handler, which makes your current directory to be root of your SYS:.
+X11 server is used for display.
  You can specify some options on the command line for bootstrap and AROS.
 Enter "boot/AROSBootstrap.exe -h" to learn about bootstrap's options.
 Also you may check AROSBootstrap.conf file for some settings.